neoforged/.github/primers/1.21.9/index.md

         - `setColor` now takes in a single integer
     - `ParticleGroupRenderState` - The render state for a group of particles.
     - `ParticlesRenderState` - The render state for all particles.
-    - `PlayerSkinRenderCache` - A render cache for the player skins.
     - `QuadParticleRenderState` - The render group state for all single quad particles.
     - `RenderPipelines`
         - `GUI_TEXT` - The pipeline for text in a gui.